 It’s been a rocky journey to find my personal interior style among the noise of home decor inspiration floating around the internet.
-The amount of time, money and energy wasted on items that don’t fit my existing style over the last few years makes me cringe.
+The amount of time, money and energy wasted on items that don’t fit my current style makes me shudder.

 Some of you may be able to relate to this, some of you may not.
-If you’ve already nailed your style, consider yourself blessed af.
+If you’ve nailed your style without having to go through the interior design equivalent of incorporating blue Limited Too eyeshadow into your daily makeup routine, consider yourself blessed af.

 We had to build up the rooms slowly, which is a big no-no, as I now realize that one of the biggest design mistakes you can make is buying one-off items for your room.
 And having never owned a house before, I had no idea that I was doing it wrong.